-A counsellor can help a person gain perspective about their illness; resolve problems that may be contributing to the depression and assist the person in developing coping skills.
+A counsellor can help a person gain perspective about their illness, resolve problems that may be contributing to the depression and assist the person in developing coping skills.

 However, in addition to counselling, depending on the severity of the depression, medication may also be a treatment option.
-You can discuss this with your counsellor, who could then refer you to a psychiatrist to prescribe and manage the necessary medication.
+You can discuss this with your counsellor, who could refer you to a psychiatrist to prescribe and manage the necessary medication.

 Relief is available for difficulties that plague our minds.
 It is truly the wise that seek out the help, wisdom and counsel of those whom God has equipped to facilitate the healing of the mind.

 I hope you enjoyed the post.
-Times are hard right now, and the only thing we can do is to support each other by showing love one way or other.
+Times are hard right now, and the only thing we can do is to support each other by showing love one way or another.
 If you know someone who needs some support, please give it to them.
 It doesn’t have to be anything significant; it can be just a smile.
 Trust me, making someone smile will make the rest of the day much brighter.

 I hope you enjoyed that.